codewitharjun214/zomato-clone/README.md

-# zomato-clone
-"A food discovery and online ordering platform clone built with HTML, CSS, and JavaScript, inspired by Zomato.
-Users can search for restaurants, cuisines, and dishes while experiencing a responsive design with modern features."
 # Zomato Clone

 A food discovery and online ordering platform clone built using HTML, CSS, and JavaScript.
 The project aims to replicate the basic functionality and layout of Zomato, providing users with a simple and responsive interface for searching restaurants, cuisines, and dishes.